 Day-Trips, Tours, and Adventures in the Lake Geneva Region

-Most day-trip tours and excursion in the Lake Geneva region start from Genève but many are also offered from Lausanne or from Montreux.
+Most day-trip tours and excursions in the Lake Geneva region start from Genève but many are also offered from Lausanne or from Montreux.
 Private tours and many experiences could be arranged to depart from other locations in the region.

-Traveling on day-trips from Geneva into neighboring France is also popular.
+Traveling on day trips from Geneva into neighboring France is also popular.
 In addition to Yvoire and Evian on the French side of Lac Léman, popular destinations include the old town area of Annecy and many mountain destinations in the Alps including Chamonix and Mont Blanc (prices rise in relation to how high up the mountain visitors travel).

 Day-Trips and Adventures from Montreux and Lausanne